wtmatlock/dtp-comparative-genomics/README.md

 # Comparative genomics tutorial

 ## Downloading the dataset
+First, we want to download our dataset:
 ```
 wget https://github.com/wtmatlock/dtp-comparative-genomics/archive/main.zip
 unzip main.zip
 ```

-- FASTA format
-- NCBI RefSeq etc./accessions
+I originally downloaded these sequences from [NCBI](https://www.ncbi.nlm.nih.gov), which is a database of biological data, including genome sequences.
+Each sequence in the `ecoli` and `mtb` directories is the complete chromosome from an *E. coli* and *M. tuberculosis* genome, respectively.
+The file names are their *accessions* e.g. `NZ_CP007391.1`, which is a unique identifier given by NCBI.
+If we want, we can [search for them on NCBI](https://www.ncbi.nlm.nih.gov/search/all/?term=NZ_CP007391.1).
+Each sequence is in the [FASTA](https://en.wikipedia.org/wiki/FASTA_format) format.
+What are required features of a FASTA file?

 ## Annotating genomes with Prokka

+Now, we want to annotate our genomes.
 Whenever running a new software tool, it is crucial to understand the parameters, to make sure you're running it correctly, and the version, so you can cite it properly.
 For Prokka, we can run
 ```
 prokka --help
 ```